DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/editing/allowChangeConnectorPoints.md

 ---
 ---
 ##### shortDescription
-Specifies whether a user can change a connector's points.
+Specifies whether a user can change connector points.

 ---